 - Metro Bank

-Features of mobile banking in the UKMobile banking is available through mobile banking apps in the UK which can be downloaded onto smartphones and tablets.
-Services and features vary slightly between banks, but many offer the possibility of mobile banking for a range of accounts including current accounts, savings accounts, and business accounts.
-Mobile banking features include:
+Mobile banking is available through mobile banking apps in the UK which can be downloaded onto smartphones and tablets.
+Services and features vary slightly between banks.
+Many offer the possibility of mobile banking for a range of accounts including current accounts, savings accounts, and business accounts.

 - Mobile payments, so that you can pay bills, go shopping, and make P2P payments to other mobile users.